manoj-101-dev/Car-Models-Fetcher/README.md

 # Car Models Fetcher

-This JavaScript code interacts with an API endpoint (API_URL_HERE) to fetch and display car models associated with a specific car brand when a button is clicked.
+This JavaScript code is designed to retrieve car models associated with a specific car brand from an API endpoint and dynamically display them when a button is clicked.

 ## Overview